iPad Information for 1st Year Parents / Guardians and Students of Carrigallen Vocational School 2022 – 2023

 - Notifications relating to apps other than approved school apps must be disabled

-- If students have an iPhone and therefore have forbidden apps that they have downloaded for personal use on their phone in their iCloud, these must remain in the iCloud on their iPads and not downloaded during school time
+- If students have an iPhone and therefore have prohibited apps that they have downloaded on this phone, these must remain in the iCloud on their iPads and not be downloaded during school time.

 - Do not download proxy (alternative) VPN servers or attempt to bypass the school server in any way

 - Use their phone or other devices as ‘hot spots’ to bypass the school WiFi

 - Keep the iPad stored in the locker during break times or when not being used for class or when the class goes away on a school trip

 - Do not allow anyone else to have possession of their iPad or passwords or alter it in any way

 - Report any damage or theft immediately to your Class Tutor (N.B.
 If damage is not reported before the end of the school day, it will be assumed that the damage took place outside of school).

 - Report any issues relating to ownership or conflict relating to the iPad to your Class Tutor